CovidNet/covidnet.github.io/datastatement.md

 Others who contributed to this document: -

 ## A. CURATION RATIONALE

-> *Explanation.* Which texts were included and what were the goals in selecting texts, both in the original collection and in any further sub-selection?
-This can be especially important in datasets too large to thoroughly inspect by hand.
-An explicit statement of the curation rationale can help dataset users make inferences about what other kinds of texts systems trained with them could conceivably generalize to.

 The words selected for this resource are taken from Mexican, Finnish and German goverment texts.
 These texts were manually searched on government websites.
 In choosing texts, the main focus was put on general communication in different fields of the topic of COVID-19 (masks, rules, recommendations,...).
 Some terms were specifically searched for in search functions of the websites.